(EURL) - Adding Intrigue To Europe ETF Trade

 EURL attempts to deliver triple the daily returns of the FTSE Developed Europe All Cap Index.
 That benchmark is a market capitalization weighted index that is designed to measure the equity market performance of large-, mid- and small-cap companies in developed markets in Europe,” according to Direxion.

-That index is up over 16 percent over the past 12 months, and some data points indicate European stocks could deliver more upside as 2018 moves along, potentially making EURL a compelling play for risk-tolerant traders.
+That index is up about half a percent year-to-date and nearly 19 percent over the past 12 months.
+Some data points indicate European stocks could deliver more upside as 2018 moves along, potentially making EURL a compelling play for risk-tolerant traders.

 Acknowledge The Optimism